 Video of the Day

 Weasel Control and Chickens

-Weasels are resourceful and can often find a way through the most carefully deployed barriers, so if one is marauding around your garden, shed or chicken coop, you might be tempted to trap it.
+Weasels are resourceful and can often find a way through the most carefully deployed barriers, so if one is marauding around your garden, shed, or chicken coop, you might be tempted to trap it.
 Keep in mind that weasels can carry various diseases like rabies.
-Cornering a weasel is never a good idea because they bite, which can lead to an infection in both humans and pets.
+Cornering a weasel is never a good idea because they fight ferociously and bite, which can lead to an infection in both humans and pets.
 Their feces also carry disease.
-Trapping is best handled by a pro.
+Trapping is best handled by a wildlife-removal professional.
 Some states prohibit live trapping and relocation of wildlife, so check with your local authorities before setting up a live weasel trap.